Moduli spaces of abstract and embedded Kummer varieties: Preliminaries

 Suppose $A$ is an abelian variety with polarization of type $D$.
-If $\lm_1,\dots,\lm_{2g}$ is a symplectic basis of $\Lm$ for the polarization, then $e_i=\frac{1}{d_i}\lm_{g+i}$, $i=1,\dots,g$, is a $\CC$-basis for~$V$ (see~\cite[Lemma 3.2.1]{BL04}).
-With respect to these bases, the period matrix of $A$ is of the form $\Pi=(\tau,D)$ for some $\tau\in M_g(\CC)$.
-By~\eqref{Riemann_relation}, the matrix $\tau$ is symmetric with positive definite imaginary part.
-Hence, a complex torus is an abelian variety with polarization of type $D$ if and only if there exists basis of the vector space and the lattice of the same as above, with respect to which the period matrix $\Pi=(\tau,D)$, for some $\tau$ in
+With respect to opportune symplectic bases, the period matrix of $A$ is of the form $\Pi=(\tau,D)$ for some $\tau\in M_g(\CC)$ and the matrix $\tau$ is in the Siegel space of degree $g$,

-This is called the Siegel space of degree $g$.
-So if one fixes the type $D$ of the polarization, any abelian variety with a polarization of type $D$ together with the choice of a symplectic basis of its lattice defines an element of $\HH_g$ by taking the first $g$ columns of the period matrix $\Pi=(\tau,D)$.
+If one fixes the type $D$ of the polarization, any abelian variety with a polarization of type $D$ together with the choice of a symplectic basis of its lattice defines an element of $\HH_g$.
+Conversely, any matrix $\tau$ in the Siegel space defines a polarized abelian variety of type $D$ with a symplectic basis, $A_\tau=\CC^g/\tau\ZZ^g\oplus D\ZZ^g$.